GTK-server

-GTK-server is an open-source project released under the GNU General Public License.
-The GTK-server project aims to bring Graphical User Interface programming to any interpreted language using the GIMP Tool Kit (GTK) or XForms.
+The GTK-server project aims to bring graphical user interface (GUI) programming to any interpreted language using the GNU Image Manipulation Program (GIMP) ToolKit (GTK) or XForms.
+It releases free and open-source software under the GNU General Public License.

 Philosophy

 The GTK-server provides a stream-oriented interface to GTK.
-If the GTK-server is compiled as a standalone binary, it allows five different interfaces: stdin, fifo (named pipe), ipc (message queue), tcp or udp.
-Any interpreted language or shellscript with I/O capabilities can start the GTK-server with an argument specifying the type of interface, and can start sending GTK function calls in S-Expression format.
+If the GTK-server is compiled as a standalone program binary, it allows five different interfaces: standard input (stdin), first in, first out (FIFO) (named pipe), inter-process communication (IPC) (message queue), Transmission Control Protocol (TCP), or User Datagram Protocol (UDP).
+Any interpreted language or shell script with input/output (I/O) abilities can start the GTK-server with an argument specifying the type of interface, and can start sending GTK function calls in S-expression format.
 After each request, the GTK-server returns a result, depending on the type of GTK function invoked.

 If the GTK-server is compiled as a shared object, it exports the function 'gtk', which must be imported in the client program first.
-After that, the client program can start sending GTK function calls in S-Expression format as argument to the imported 'gtk' function.
+After that, the client program can start sending GTK function calls in S-expression format as argument to the imported 'gtk' function.

-Before the GTK-server actually can execute GTK functions, it has to read a configuration file in which the prototypes of the GTK functions are described.
+Before the GTK-server can execute GTK functions, it must read a configuration file in which the prototypes of the GTK functions are described.
 Since version 2.2.3 this also can be done on-the-fly, allowing the GTK-server to run without configuration file.